arup-group/arc-components/DEV_README.md

 - `lint` runs the linter for your project
 - `analyze` runs the Custom Elements Manifest analyzer to generate a custom-elements.json file

-## 3. Build
+## 3. Create
-In order to build a fully documented and tested web-component, the following files should be present:
+In order to create a fully documented and tested web-component, the following files should be present:
 * Web component
 * Web component registry method
 * Test file